-7.1.2.4 Technically Constrained Precertificate Signing CA Certificate Profile information provided by the Issuing CA.
+7.1.2.4 Technically Constrained Precertificate Signing CA Certificate Profile

 This Certificate Profile MUST be used when issuing a CA Certificate that will be used as a Precertificate Signing CA, as described in RFC 6962, Section 3.1.
 If a CA Certificate conforms to this profile, it is considered Technically Constrained.